thisisbliss/bliss-go/readme.md

 * `npm start` - compile styles and scripts and watch for any changes.
 * `npm run watch` - compile styles and scripts and watch for any changes.
-* `npm run build` - compile styles and script for distribution.
+* `npm run build` - compile styles, scripts and images for distribution.
-* `npm run images` - lossless compress all images within the `images/src` directory.
+* `npm run css` - lint and compile styles only.
-* `npm test` - run any tests present in the project.
+* `npm run js` - lint and compile javascript only.

 ## Linting